Hyperautomation was at the top of Gartner’s list of strategic technology trends for 2020.

 And with good reason; as the adoption of automation is rapidly increasing, the technologies and tools available are simultaneously evolving and improving, setting the stage for a whole new era of automation – one that makes its potential in optimizing business processes and improving the lives of employees even greater.

 “Hyperautomation is an unavoidable market state” – Gartner

 But what is hyperautomation and why do businesses need to get on board with this trend?
-Read on to find out, and sign up for our webinar Hyperautomation: Bringing AI and Automation Together here, to learn even more.
+Read on to find out, and download our user guide to AI and automation here or sign up for our webinar Hyperautomation: Bringing AI and Automation Together, to learn even more.

 What is hyperautomation?

 First, a definition of hyperautomation is in place.
 Hold on to your hats while we hurl through some technical lingo.